vaidotasp/weather-cli-tool/posts/part2.md

 [imageplaceholder]

-We clearly need to do some time conversion, temperature adjustments to include Celsius and Farenheit and basically make it much more appealing.
+We clearly need to do some time conversion, temperature adjustments to include Celsius and Fahrenheit and basically make it much more appealing.

 ## Part B - Pretty print please

 First up - let's make this data presentable.

-1. Temperature needs to be converted to Celcius for convienience to display both C and F.
+1. Temperature needs to be converted to Celsius for convenience to display both C and F.
 2. Humidity needs to be shown in percentage
 3. Time indications need to be shown in human readable form